Sarah Winston Syme Henry: Marriage to John Henry

 Even though Henry was a dissenter, she took her children to her brother-in-law's church and was particularly interested in the "well-prepared" sermons of George Whitefield, a leader of the Great Awakening movement, when he visited the church.
-Also a dissenter, her father held services by "unlicensed preachers" in his house, for which he was fined ₤300 by the General Court of Colonia Virginia.
+Also a dissenter, her father held services by "unlicensed preachers" in his house, for which he was fined £300 by the General Court of Colonia Virginia.
 Henry also took her children to hear the sermons of Samuel Davies when he preached to Presbyterians in Hanover County, which her brother-in-law did not condone.
 Patrick particularly enjoyed the sermons, later adopting Davies' style.
 After the church services, Henry questioned her son about the sermons, to help him think through the key points.
 As a result, he improved his skills at thinking deeply about a subject and organizing his thoughts.
 It also taught him to speak clearly.
 Davies also introduced topics that encouraged Patrick to further his studies.

 When John Syme, Jr. came of age, he took over management of Studley Farm and made it a horse farm.
 The Henrys then moved to a plantation called Mount Brilliant, in the Piedmont area of Virginia.
-Patrick married Sarah Shelton and studied law and received his law license.
-He became a delegate to the First Continental Congress (1774) in Philadelphia, where he said in a speech, "I know not what course others may take, but for me, give me liberty or give me death".
+Patrick married Sarah Shelton.
+He studied law and received his law license.
+Patrick became a delegate to the Second Virginia Convention (1775) in Richmond, where he said in a speech, "I know not what course others may take, but for me, give me liberty or give me death!".
 William became a planter.